MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

     1. Go to [**admin.powerplatform.microsoft.com**](https://admin.powerplatform.microsoft.com) > **Resources** > **Dynamics 365 Apps** and select Dynamics 365 Customer Insights or Dynamics 365 Marketing.
     1. Select the three dots dropdown ("**...**") then select **Manage**.
     1. To reinstall the services, find the environment you're working on and select **Install** for Customer Insights - Journeys.
-    1. If you had outbound marketing installed on the source of the copy, you'll see an option in the Customer Insights - Journeys app to **Enable** in **Settings** > **Versions**.
+    1. If you had outbound marketing installed on the source of the copy, you see an option in the Customer Insights - Journeys app to **Enable** in **Settings** > **Versions**.
 Re-enable outbound marketing to match the target.

 > [!IMPORTANT]
 > After you copy Customer Insights - Journeys to a new environment, you must link the new environment to your domain and authenticate it for emails.
 To do this, you will need to re-check your domain settings and update the DNS records.
 Learn more: [Authenticate your domains](mkt-settings-authenticate-domains.md).